Personal Injury Settlements and Medicaid Eligibility

 Briefly: Medicaid 101 for Personal Injury Lawyers

-But, first, a quick Medicaid primer: Medicaid is a means-tested program: meaning that in order to receive Medicaid an individual must meet Medicaid’s low income and asset tests.
+But, first, a quick Medicaid primer: Medicaid is an umbrella term that refers to multiple means-tested program: meaning that in order to receive Medicaid an individual must meet Medicaid’s low income and asset tests.
 It is important to understand that different Medicaid programs have different income and asset tests.

 Florida Medicaid Income Test / Income Cap

-As a personal injury lawyer, the income test probably will not be of concern to you - and different Medicaid programs have different income limits.
+As a personal injury lawyer, the income test probably will not be of concern to you - and, again, different Medicaid programs have different income limits.
 Suffice it to say, if a Medicaid recipient’s income exceeds the Florida Medicaid income cap level, we have ways of keeping them Medicaid qualified.

 But, as a personal injury lawyer, unless your settlement is being annuitized, you are likely handing your client a check that will make your client ineligible for Medicaid because that check will cause them to fail the Medicaid asset test.

 Florida Medicaid Asset Test